-Again, regulation is likely to trim off pumps and dump effects now more than any other times in the past even as investors continue to understand this class of asset, forcing a situation where prices rely on growth of cryptocurrency projects, adoption, entry of new investors, usability, etc. Therefore the probability of another wave of short massive price increases as seen end of last year grows dimmer as market settles to shift focus from pumps and dumps.
+Again, regulation is likely to trim off pumps and dump effects now more than any other times in the past even as investors continue to understand this class of asset, forcing a situation where prices rely on the growth of cryptocurrency projects, adoption, entry of new investors, usability, etc. Therefore the probability of another wave of short massive price increases as seen end of last year grows dimmer as the market settles to shift focus from pumps and dumps.

 Therefore, maturing of individual cryptocurrency projects in which ICO money is invested will also determine the long term momentum, which is likely in future as a very large number of the projects are still in infancy, trial or very very young stages.
-That would be very important for the crypto community because it would increase adoption and usability of cryptocurrencies in general.
+That would be very important for the crypto community because it would increase the adoption and usability of cryptocurrencies in general.
 Patience and sobriety should be called.
-This factor would work hand in hand with entry of more institutional investors to push up mainstream adoption and hence value.
+This factor would work for hand in hand with the entry of more institutional investors to push up mainstream adoption and hence value.

 That would take time.